Weeknight Crispy Chicken

 When the chicken comes out of the skillet, drain out most of the oil but leave about a tablespoon (you can eyeball it).
 Then add the diced onion and cook that for a minute or two and add the chicken stock.
 Use the liquid to scrape up any bits stuck to the pan.

 Let that simmer for a minute or two and then add the cream.
 When you add the cream, turn the heat down to low and simmer the sauce until it starts to thicken.
 It won’t take long, just keep it on low heat.

 While all this is happening, you can cook the pasta.
 You could use any pasta, but I like angel hair because it cooks quickly and goes well with a light cream sauce like this one.

 Divide the pasta between a few plates and top each with a chicken cutlet.
 I like to hit the chicken with a spritz of lemon juice.

 Then spoon some sauce on each and garnish each plate with fresh parsley and lemon zest.

 BOOM.
-Dinner is done!
+This Crispy Chicken Pasta dinner is done!